MakiSaine/ai-in-cyberdefense-reflection-2023/README.md

 # AI in Cyber Defense Reflection

 This repository contains a comprehensive reflection note discussing the role of Artificial Intelligence (AI) in strengthening cyber defense.
-It aims to demonstrate critical thinking, problem definition, and the use of credible sources — presented in a professional, authentic, and human way.
+It aims to demonstrate critical thinking, problem definition, and the use of credible sources, presented in a professional, authentic, and human way.

 ## Problem Statement